 What Is an HDI PCB?

-HDI (High-Density Interconnect) PCBs are printed circuit boards engineered with microvias, fine trace widths, tight spacing, and sequential lamination to accommodate high component density.
-As devices become smaller and more complex, HDI technology enables improved electrical performance without increasing board size.
+HDI PCB (High-Density Interconnect) technology refers to printed circuit boards engineered with microvias, fine trace widths, tight spacing, and sequential lamination to support high component density.
+These advanced structures require precision fabrication methods that go beyond traditional PCB manufacturing processes, allowing for more complex routing within smaller board footprints.

 HDI PCBs typically include: